Poison Ivy Rash in Children

 How is poison ivy rash diagnosed in a child?

-or she will give your child a physical exam.
+provider will give your child a physical exam.
+More testing is usually not needed.

 How is poison ivy rash treated in a child?